 On June 16, 2014, Governor Rick Scott signed into law the Compassionate Medical Cannabis Act (Senate Bill 1030), allowing the use of low-THC cannabis oil produced from the strain Charlotte’s Web for treatment of epilepsy, cancer, and amyotrophic lateral sclerosis.
 In March 2016, Governor Scott signed House Bill 307 to allow the use of cannabis for terminally ill patients, expanding Florida’s Right to Try Act.
 Amendment 2 was approved on November 8, 2016, to legalize the use of cannabis with physician approval for treatment of epilepsy, cancer, human immunodeficiency virus (HIV), acquired immune deficiency syndrome (AIDS), PTSD, chronic pain caused by a qualifying medical condition, and other comparable debilitating medical conditions.

-Under Florida regulations, medical marijuana could only be consumed as edibles, or by vaping, oils, sprays, or pills.
-Governor Ron DeSantis asked for the legislature to lift the restriction and in March 2019, a bill was signed into law that removed the prohibition on smoking medical marijuana as a treatment.
-Recreational marijuana is currently illegal in Florida; however, organizers are gathering support and it is likely in the state’s future.
+Under Florida regulations, medical marijuana could only be consumed as edibles or by vaping, oils, sprays, or pills.
+Governor Ron DeSantis asked for the legislature to lift the restriction.
+In March 2019, a bill was signed into law that removed the prohibition on smoking medical marijuana as a treatment.
+Recreational marijuana is currently illegal in Florida; however, organizers are gathering support, and it is likely in the state’s future.